Big Ten Conference: Fall 2023 – Spring 2030

 Following the deal's signing, it was later revealed that several schools had issues with playing football games at night in November, with some having formal clauses allowing them to veto games in that timeslot.
 The conference would also have to compensate Fox $40 million for the 2026 Big Ten championship game, as the conference did not actually have the right to offer the game to NBC.
 Instead, under the terms of the agreement regarding the operation of Big Ten Network, the channel officially owns the conference's media rights and then sublicenses them out to other channels, thus Fox has a stake in any content BTN sublicenses.
 In addition, the conference's contracts require each Big Ten team to make at least two appearances on Big Ten Network per-season.

+In spring 2026, Fox and NBC reached a deal in which NBC sold the rights to the 2026 Big Ten Championship game to Fox in exchange for $45 to $55 million and some of Fox's Big Ten regular season games.

 Sports

 The Big Ten Conference sponsors championship competition in 14 men's and 14 women's NCAA sanctioned sports.